Laura-ElenaComanac/Java-Projects/README.md

 # Java Projects With Graphical Interfaces

-## Applications that have Layered architecture, logging, Observer pattern and JavaFX and CSS for the GUI
+## Applications that have Layered architecture, Observer pattern and JavaFX and CSS for the GUI

 ### To run the code: